 The Hanfeizi 韓非子, supposedly written by Hanfei (c.
 280-230 B.C.E.), contains two chapters that comment on and give examples illustrating the Laozi text.
 Tae Hyun Kim believes they were written by different authors and were based on different Laozi texts.
 Hagop Sarkissian agrees, claiming that Jie Lao 解老 is a third century pre-Qin text probably written by a Jixia scholar of a Laozi-Mengzi bent, and that Yu Lao 喻老 was also written in pre-Qin third century but by a less travelled writer, probably a minister of a small state.
 Both Kim and Sarkissian note there is no anti-Confucianism in these two commentaries, and, coupled with evidence from the Guodian proto-Laozi, believe the Laozi was not yet anti-Confucian.
 I think it premature to make this claim, since we do not know whether all versions of “the Laozi” in the fourth and third centuries were “Confucian-friendly.”
 I also think it is still possible one or both commentaries were written in the early Han, taking advantage of the prestige the Laozi had at that time.

 The oldest complete editions of the Laozi text we have were discovered in 1973 in a tomb at Mawangdui 馬王堆, Hunan province.
 In that tomb two copies of the text were written on silk along with some other previously unknown texts.
 The tomb was sealed in 168 B.C.E. but manuscript A (jia 甲) has been dated to no later than 206 B.C.E. and manuscript B (yi 乙) sometime between 206 and 194 B.C.E.
 How old manuscript A is and how old its redaction or recension is unknown: the text may have been in the family for a generation or two.
 It has been determined that manuscript B is not copied from manuscript A, but how old their source texts are can only be guessed.
 Matthias Richter suggests that the older manuscript A “relies to a greater degree on the competence of the reader and is better suited for use within a certain situational context that could ensure the correct interpretation and transmission of its texts,”[28a] and that “readers were apparently expected to be familiar with the texts.”[28b]
 Manuscript B, on the other hand, shows “an effort to control and unify orthography.
 This effort, though not always successful, fits the assumption made above that this manuscript was meant to preserve and transmit the text beyond a narrowly defined circle.”[28c]
 These two manuscripts contain virtually all the content of the later received editions but the order of the (unmarked) chapters is different, most notably, chapters 38-81 come before chapters 1-37.
 The latter manuscript B also titles the two halves “De” and “Dao,” but neither A nor B contain the name Lao Dan or Laozi.
 Furthermore, the Peking University has recently received a copy of the Laozi from the Western Han era that, like the Mawangdui editions has the De section before the Dao section.
 It is beginning to seem that this order may precede the traditional one.[29a]
-However, unlike the Mawangdui texts, the De section is labelled Laozi shangjing 老子上經 and the Dao section, Laozi xiajing 老子下經.
-Additionally, although the ordering of chapters (章) is unknown to me at this time, reports make clear that there are chapter division marks.[29b]
+However, unlike the Mawangdui texts, the De section is labeled Laozi shangjing 老子上經 and the Dao section, Laozi xiajing 老子下經.
+Additionally, each chapter (zhang 章) begins with a black dot, without exception.[29b]

 It would seem that the Laozi went through the hands of a number of editors from at least 300 B.C.E.
 Whether the Guodian editors removed or excluded any passages or chapters we do not know.
 Some scholars have regarded the Guodian proto-Laozi an “excerpt” from a bigger collection, possibly the complete 81-chapter edition.
 This is a possibility, although the fact that no chapters from 67–81 are to be found makes the idea of the entire 81-chapters edition unlikely.
 As Bruce Brooks argues, at most there could have been 72.
 Of course, the Guodian proto-Laozi could have been the largest collection at the time,[33a] or the compiler could have drawn from several small proto-Laozis, not having available to him a complete text.
 We simply do not know.
 All we do know is that by 300 B.C.E. at least some of the material later found in our 81-chapter Laozi was collected together and buried in a tomb, and again, this material is not ascribed to Lao Dan or Laozi.